 Whilst in no position to come myself (NZ's a little far from Curbourgh) I too can't see why this event would not be full pretty much from opening announcement.

-50 quid is nothing for something like this and I agree fully with the comments from daydreamer and Stuart Mills as to what you find out about your car and yourself when driving to your limits.
+50 quid is nothing for something like this and I agree fully with the comments from daydreamer and Mills Extreme Vehicles as to what you find out about your car and yourself when driving to your limits.

 I've read comments previously about weather well from personal experience an Exo in the rain is even more fun than in the dry once you get you head around it